Brill-Noether theory for curves of a fixed gonality: Lifting divisors on a generic chain of cycles

 Let $[f_0:C_0\to Z]$ be the minimal logarithmic map determined above.
 We claim that $\mathscr L(Z)$ is logarithmically smooth at $[f_0]$.
 To see this, consider the logarithmic tangent-obstruction complex for $[f_0]$

-Note that the first term encodes the infinitesimal logarithmic deformations of $C_0$, the second encodes obstructions to deforming the map fixing the curve, and the final term is the absolute obstructions of the map and curve.
+The first term encodes the infinitesimal logarithmic deformations of $C_0$, the second encodes obstructions to deforming the map fixing the curve, and the final term is the absolute obstructions of the map and curve.
 By~\cite[Section 4]{CFPU}, the non-superabundance of $\Psi$ forces surjectivity of the first arrow above.
 By exactness, it follows that $\mathrm{Ob}([f_0]) = 0$.
-A standard argument implies that the space of maps is logarithmically smooth at $[f_0]$.
-We include the argument for completeness.
+A well-known argument implies that the space of maps is logarithmically smooth at $[f_0]$.
+We include it for completeness.
 By semicontinuity for the rank of the obstruction group, there is an open set $U$ in $\mathscr L(Z)$ containing $[f_0]$ where the obstruction space vanishes.
 Let $\mathbb E^\bullet$ denote the relative obstruction theory of $\mathscr L(Z)\to\mathscr L(\mathscr A_Z)$.
 It follows from unobstructedness of maps in $U$ that the complex $\mathbb E^\bullet$ has locally free cohomology in degree $0$ and vanishing cohomology in degree $-1$, on $U$.
 By the definition of a perfect obstruction theory, the logarithmic cotangent complex $\mathbb L^{\mathrm{log}}_{\mathscr L(Z)}$ also has locally free cohomology in degree $0$ and vanishing cohomology in degree $-1$, on $U$.
-It follows from the above calculation that

-is smooth.
-The result follows by applying the infinitesimal lifting criterion for smoothness to this map, possibly after Noetherian approximation. \end{proof}
+It follows from this calculation that $\mathscr L(Z)$ is logarithmically smooth, and therefore formally locally isomorphic to the toric variety $\spec \CC[\![Q]\!]$.
+As a consequence, any map $\spec(\NN\to \CC)\to\mathscr L(Z)$ can be extended to a map from $\spec \CC[\![t]\!]\to\mathscr L(Z)$ where the latter is given the divisorial logarithmic structure at the closed point, and the generic point maps into the locus with trivial logarithmic structure.
+The result follows. \end{proof}